Skip to content

 Strategic Advantages

-New resources for the business.
-A strategic buyer may bring capital, technology, market access, or talent that helps the business grow beyond what you or your family could provide.
+Selling opens the door to experienced operators and well-resourced companies — the best person to run your business might not be someone you currently know.
+It eliminates the family dynamics that complicate internal transitions.
+And a strategic buyer may bring capital, technology, market access, or talent that helps the business grow beyond what you or your family could provide.

 Potential Drawbacks of Selling

 Loss of identity and legacy.
 When you sell, the buyer decides the business's future direction.
 Your name may come off the door.
 Your culture may shift.
-Your community impact may change.

 Employee uncertainty.
 Buyers often restructure, and your employees — the people who helped build your business — may face layoffs or changed working conditions.